 - Demonstrate that you have some money saved to support yourself by providing bank statements

-To obtain a working visa, you will need to find a job with a Japanese company and have them sponsor your application.
+Residents of many countries can apply for a general working visa to Japan.
+To obtain a such a visa, you will need to find a job with a Japanese company and have them sponsor your application.
 The working visa is good for three months to five years.

 You will need to present your passport and documents that prove your employment, such as a contract or an offer letter on official letterhead.